Sauropsida

-Sauropsida (Greek for "lizard faces") is a clade of amniotes, broadly equivalent to the class Reptilia, though typically used in a broader sense to also include extinct stem-group relatives of modern reptiles and birds (which, as theropod dinosaurs, are nested within reptiles as more closely related to crocodilians than to lizards or turtles).
+Sauropsida (Greek for "lizard faces") is a clade of amniotes, broadly equivalent to the class Reptilia, though typically used in a broader sense to also include extinct stem-group relatives of modern non-avian reptiles and birds (which, as theropod dinosaurs, are nested within reptiles as more closely related to crocodilians than to lizards or turtles).
 The most popular definition states that Sauropsida is the sibling taxon to Synapsida, the other clade of amniotes which includes mammals as its only modern representatives.
 Although early synapsids have historically been referred to as "mammal-like reptiles", all synapsids are more closely related to mammals than to any modern reptile.
 Sauropsids, on the other hand, include all amniotes more closely related to modern reptiles than to mammals.
 This includes Aves (birds), which are a group of theropod dinosaurs despite originally being named as a separate class in Linnaean taxonomy.

 The base of Sauropsida is traditionally divided into main groups of "reptiles": Eureptilia ("true reptiles") and Parareptilia ("next to reptiles").
 Eureptilia encompasses all living reptiles (including birds), as well as various extinct groups.
 Parareptilia is typically considered to be an entirely extinct group, though a few hypotheses for the origin of turtles have suggested that they belong to the parareptiles.
 The clades Recumbirostra and Varanopidae, traditionally thought to be lepospondyls and synapsids respectively, may also be basal sauropsids.
 The term "Sauropsida" originated in 1864 with Thomas Henry Huxley, who grouped birds with reptiles based on fossil evidence.
 The divisions of "Eureptilia" and "Parareptilia" have been challenged in a number of recent studies, who find that they do not represent monophyletic groups.

+During the Permian, sauropsids were predominately small, although some pareiasaurian parareptiles weighed over 1000 kg, approaching the size of the largest dinocephalians.
+Following the Permian-Triassic extinction event, sauropsids would come to replace synapsids as the dominant group of tetrapods.
+During the Mesozoic, they diversified in marine, aerial, and terrestrial ecosystems.
+Sauropsids suffered a decline in diversity following the Cretaceous-Paleogene extinction event, which saw the extinction of all non-avian dinosaurs, pterosaurs, and marine reptiles such as mosasaurs and plesiosaurs.

+Following the K-Pg extinction, mammals, the only living group of synapsids diversified and filled the niches left vacant following the extinction of the dinosaurs.
+Despite this, the remaining sauropsids also diversified, with sauropsids making up roughly 20,000 species, over twice the number of mammals, which have roughly 6,800 species.